Kawana

 Kawana has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 12 projects likely to affect the area.
-Major projects include Rockhampton Large Format Retail Centre anchored by Anaconda, Former Bunnings Site Redevelopment, Large Format Retail Development Moores Creek Road, and Mildura Rise Estate.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects that could impact the area.
+Key projects include Rockhampton's Large Format Retail Centre anchored by Anaconda, the redevelopment of the Former Bunnings Site, and the Large Format Retail Development on Moores Creek Road.
+Additionally, Mildura Rise Estate is noted.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.